florent37/Carpaccio/README.md

 # Carpaccio

-Data Mapping framework for android
+**Data Mapping & Smarter Views framework for android**

 With Carpaccio, your views became smarter, instead of calling functions on views, now your views can call functions !
 You no longer need to extend a view to set a custom behavior

+Carpaccio also come with a mapping

 #Usage